maxwell780-maxwell/project-zombie-simulator/README.md

 commands /infect set @s [zombie name]

-NOTE this mod can CRASH unpredictably SO BE AWARE
+NOTE this mod can CRASH your game unpredictably SO BE AWARE

 this is my first minecraft mod ever made so please be kind :)